villadora/express-http-proxy/README.md

 Resolution:  Simple update the name of either ```forwardPath``` or ```forwardPathAsync``` to ```proxyReqPathResolver```.

+## When errors occur on your proxy server

+When your proxy server responds with an error, express-http-proxy returns a response with the same status code.
+See ```test/catchingErrors``` for syntax details.

+When your proxy server times out, express-http-proxy will continue to wait indefinitely for a response, unless you define a ```timeout``` as described above.

 ## Questions

 ### Q: Does it support https proxy?